sankalpbhatia20/AltAPI-opensource/README.md

 Our current POSTMAN Documentation can be found at [here](https://documenter.getpostman.com/view/21763231/2s8Z75SVJ2)

-## 🚀 About Me
-I'm a tech and finance enthusiast who is looking to democratizing Alternative Data for the masses for FREE! 🥳

-This open source project is a tiny step towards that!
-Although the start is small, our goal is huge and would love the help of other developers to contribute to this project 👨‍💻

 ## 🎯 Our Target

 - Currently, our only target is to **Add more alternative data endpoints**